dgsergio/twifake/README.md

   - [x] create post click outside fix
   - [x] loggeduser logic on redux store
   - [x] add deletioon confirmation
+  - [x] move signin call api to the store.
   - [ ] fix UI if no data is loaded, twiter shows a loading full screen
   - [ ] Use the userDetail component for Who to folow
   - [ ] Who to folow should be last registered users linking their profil